Frequently Asked Questions

 Most lease contracts specify who is allowed to drive a leased car.
 Other than the lessee, other drivers may be restricted to a spouse or family member.
 Lease companies typically require a request for permission for drivers other than those allowed by the contract.
 The best policy, if in doubt, is to read your contract or contact your lease company.
 There is no standard way in which this is handled by different lease finance companies.

+What if I move to another state with my leased car?
 If you move to another state with your leased vehicle, immediately notify your lease company of your move.
 This is not only to change your billing address and the car’s “garaged” address but, more importantly because sales tax rates may be different between your old location and your new one, the tax portion of your monthly payment may change — up or down.
-This should only amount to a small change in your total payment, … Read More
+This … Read More

 It’s important to realize that if you drive lots of miles, you’ll pay for those miles one way or another, whether you lease, buy, or rent.
 Any vehicle suffers value depreciation for every mile that it is driven.
 You could consider purchasing your vehicle, which avoids mileage fees but this may not be your best option.
 For more details see Over Mileage Car Lease.
 You can track your mileage and determine lease-end mileage costs with … Read More